LsAntonio/60daysofudacity/README.md

 __What I learn:__

 Today, I learned about how to generate labels in a differentially private setting.
 More precisely, this technique allow us to generate labels using external classifiers.
 Of course, this classifiers must belong to the same category we want to obtain the labels.
 In this case, we have our data which we do not have the labels, and we will use these classifiers to generate our labels.
 However, in order to assure the privacy component, we will add some degree of epsilon (privacy leak) over the generation of the labels.
 This will be used as part of a Laplacian noise mechanism (we can use Gaussian too).
 In this way, we are obtaining the labels for our local data set without compromising the privacy of the individuals in the external data sets.
 Also, from the paper I read today, I learned about the VQ-VAE-2 model.
 This generative model is able to generate realistic images using a vector quantized mechanism.

+# DAY 15 [25.0%] | 60
+* Continuing with Lesson 6.
+* Studying lectures: 4, 5.
+* Reading the suggested paper material: Deep Learning with Differential Privacy [completed].

+__What I learn:__

+Today, I learned about PATE analysis, a technique which allow us to analyze how much information is leaked out.
+In this context, PATE analysis will measure the degree of the epsilon parameter.
+However, it is also possible to apply differential privacy to the models instead.
+In particular, a variation of the SGD algorithm can be used.
+This DPSGD calculate the gradients from a random subset of the data.
+Then it clips the gradients using the L2 norm.
+Next, it averages the gradients and add noise.
+Here, the noise is one of the mechanism to assure privacy.
+Finally it moves the gradients in the opposite direction of the average gradients (which have some degree of noise).
+As we can see, this algorithm can be used to train a model at the same time that maintains the user privacy.